Wikpi/netBlast/README.md

 ```
 (Similar documentation can be found in the `./docs` sub folder.)

-Afterwards to make the executables, which you can find and launch seperatly in the `./build`, run:
+Afterwards to make the executables, which you can find and launch seperatly in the `./build` (if it is not present, the directory will be automatically created), run:
 ```
-make bld
+make all
 ```

 Or run the server in your cmd: